Ashanti’s Photo With Lil’ Kim Sends Fans Into A Meltdown

-R&B songstress Ashanti has declared the love she has for rap icon Lil’ Kim on Instagram and it’s super sweet.
+R&B songstress Ashanti has declared the love she has for rap icon Lil’ Kim on Instagram, and it’s super sweet.

 The “Rain On Me” hitmaker shared a shot of her with Kim where they are both sitting down next to each other in a cozy photo.
 They both have on sunglasses and are rocking their dark long locks down.
 Ashanti is smiling with her teeth and has her arm wrapped around the rapper.
 She appears to have on a white T-shirt and ripped jeans with white sneakers.
 Lil’ Kim, on the other hand, is serving a more fierce pouty look in a coat and joggers.
 The pair of them look very happy to be in each other’s company and like they are enjoying the moment.